-The National Animal Rights Day (NARD), established by the non-profit Our Planet.
-Theirs Too. in 2011, is an annual day observed in the US and Canada in June, for the purpose of giving a voice to all animals and raising awareness for their rights, until all animal are free from enslavement and their rights are established and protected by law.
+Established by the non-profit Our Planet.
+Theirs Too. in 2011, The National Animal Rights Day (NARD) is an annual day observed in a growing number of countries around the world, on the first Sunday in June, for the purpose of giving a voice to all animals and raising awareness for their rights.
+It's "Memorial Day" and "Independence Day" for the animals, combined.